Sean Murphy Player Props: Braves vs. Pirates

 Sean Murphy At The Plate

-- Murphy has an RBI in 30 of 80 games this season, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- Murphy has had an RBI in 30 games this year (37.5%), including 16 multi-RBI outings (20%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.